NEEJUSINGH/Unfolding-Consciousness/README.md

 # vipassana-as-i-learn
-A quiet, non-scholarly walk through the Dharma — barefoot, wondering — not as teachings, but as lived questions.

-# vipassana-as-i-learn

 *A quiet, non-scholarly walk through the Dharma — barefoot, wondering — not as teachings, but as lived questions.*